Karth42/SimpleKeplerOrbits/Assets/SimpleKeplerOrbits/Readme.md

 	* Create third object, which will be velocity handle helper object.
 	* Attach KeplerOrbitMover component to orbiting body object.
 	* Assign attractor object to AttractorObject field inside KeplerOrbitMover component.
-	* Assign velocity helper object to VelocityHandler field inside KeplerOrbitMover
+	* Assign velocity helper object to VelocityHandler field inside KeplerOrbitMover.
 	* Attach KeplerOrbitLineDisplay component to orbiting body object to be able to see orbit curve.
-	* Move orbiting body and velocity helper in scene window and notice how orbit curve changes
+	* Move orbiting body and velocity helper in scene window and notice how orbit curve changes.
 	* If you hit play, body will start moving along orbit curve around attractor body.

 ## Repository